5 Maintenance Efficiency Challenges That Cost You Money

 Automated service updates, clear communication workflows, and post-service feedback loops keep residents informed and engaged throughout the maintenance process.
 This transparency drives satisfaction and renewals while reducing the need for inbound service calls.

 This is where maintenance operations evolve into Compliance-Led Vendor Management.
-Compliance-Led Vendor Management is the practice of controlling the full vendor lifecycle, from onboarding and credentialing to work execution and performance tracking, to prevent vendor risk before it enters the portfolio.
+Compliance-Led Vendor Management is the practice of controlling the full vendor lifecycle, from credentialing and onboarding through work execution and performance monitoring, so vendor risk is caught before it reaches your properties.
+Compliance is the entry condition for every vendor interaction, not a one-time check at onboarding, which is what separates governance from simple COI tracking.

 How Leading PMCs Overcome Facilities Management Challenges